-The standard is maintained by the RISC-V foundation (riscv.org), with foundation members (including Codasip) coming from across the industry including software, systems, semiconductor and IP.
-The focus of member companies is on building a rich ecosystem of hardware and software that will rival or surpass that of companies like ARM.
+The standard is maintained by RISC-V International, with members (including Codasip) coming from across the industry including software, systems, semiconductor and IP.
+The focus of member companies is on building a rich ecosystem of hardware and software that will rival or surpass that of companies like Arm.

 Unfortunately I don’t have a magic crystal ball, but after many years in the semiconductor industry, what I can say is that I have never before seen so much interest in a new standard, and such a diverse set of companies working together to make it a reality – including processor IP competitors all targeting the same specification.

 Is RISC-V the future?
 I expect that we will see an explosion of innovation and growth, very similar to what happened in the enterprise software space once people were able to build on common open standards.

 As they say – A rising tide lifts all boats.
 It will be an exciting few years!